 When the Supreme Court decided Obergefell in 2015, 37 states had already legalized same-sex marriage.
 Most of the remaining states specifically prohibited it through legislation (known as “Defense of Marriage Act" laws) or through constitutional amendments.

-However, the fight for marriage equality only grew.
-States began issuing civil unions to same-sex couples, which provided many of the same rights as marriage under state laws but were not defined as marriage.
+However, the fight for the freedom to marry only grew.
+States began issuing civil unions to same-sex couples, which provided many of the same rights as state marriage laws but were not defined as marriage.

-As part of the continued fight for marriage equality, same-sex couples living in Ohio, Michigan, Kentucky, and Tennessee sued the state agencies responsible for issuing marriage licenses in their jurisdictions, claiming that denying them a marriage license denied them Due Process and Equal Protection under the Fourteenth Amendment.
-The trial courts all agreed, but the Sixth Circuit, on appeal, held that it did not.
-The Supreme Court took up the case.
+As part of the continued fight for marriage equality, same-sex couples living in Ohio, Michigan, Kentucky, and Tennessee sued the state agencies responsible for issuing marriage licenses in their jurisdictions, claiming that denying them a marriage license violated the Due Process and Equal Protection Clauses of the Fourteenth Amendment.
+The district courts all agreed, but the Sixth Circuit Court of Appeals held that it did not.
+The Supreme Court granted certiorari and took up the case.
 Just two years earlier, the court had decided in United States v.
 Windsor that DOMA was unconstitutional.
-After that decision it was assumed that the Supreme Court would have to take up the marriage equality issue soon.
+After that decision, it was assumed that the Supreme Court would have to take up the marriage equality issue soon.
 When the Court did, in 2015, the case was one of the most anticipated of the decade.

 - Individual autonomy.
 The right to decide who to marry is an intimate thing, which is why the Supreme Court held that bans on interracial marriages violated due process in Loving v.
 Virginia.